ShermanPI/tutos-miniprojects/bard-junior-test/README.md

 - Users must be able to click the numbers to remove them from the list.

 - The application must be responsive and work correctly on all devices.

+- Can go to a previous state and a forward state